Sid Meier's Civilization V - Review

 Let's just get the presentation out of the way since it really doesn't matter that much.
 If you're playing Civilization V for the presentation, you're playing for the wrong reasons.
 The game is certainly the best the Civilization franchise has looked and hasn't gotten any more impressive in Beyond Earth, but it's not like it's going to blow you out of the water with its physical detail.
 You're looking at a grid-like map of an imaginary world 90% of the time.
 So, physical graphics are barely worth noting.
 The presentation of Civilization V shines for the small touches and little details.

 This includes the effort the developers put into the music and what plays in the background, depending on your selected civilization and the time period you are currently in.
-When I played as Ramesses of Egypt, the music throughout the entire playthrough sounded like it was inspired by the traditional music of Egypt and had a focus on chimes and bells.
+When I played Ramesses of Egypt, the music throughout the entire playthrough sounded like it was inspired by the traditional music of Egypt and had a focus on chimes and bells.
 Whereas, when I played as the Vikings from one of the expansions, the background music used instruments and rhythms more akin to that region of the world, with a focus on drums and horns.

-Civilization V has small touches to its look that helps elevate its presentation as well.
+Civilization V has small touches to its look that help elevate its presentation as well.
 When your city increases in population, or a particular structure is completed it appears on the map and gives that small endorphin release of accomplishment, even though you did next to nothing, similar to what one may get from the little achievement notifications.
-Much like how I enjoyed how the items you added to your commander in Dawn of War: Dark Crusade, I enjoy seeing the things reflected physically on the map after I've made some changes.
+Much like how I enjoyed the items you added to your commander in Dawn of War: Dark Crusade, I enjoy seeing the things reflected physically on the map after I've made some changes.
 Then again, it is all just a map.

 The main superficial detail that I enjoy in Civilization V is the presentation of the leaders from other countries.
 I don't think there are enough options during these interactions to actually make the mechanic work, but I enjoy listening to the leaders of their respective nations address me in their native tongue with the various hints of emotion they may have towards me.
 It's a small touch, but a welcome one.